-The legal requirements for a hostile work environment are:
+According to the Equal Employment Opportunity Commission, the legal requirements for a hostile work environment are:

-- Actions or behavior that discriminates against a protected classification such as age, race, religion, sex, or disability.
+- Actions or behavior that discriminates against a protected classification such as age, race, religion, sex, or disability

-- The employer knows about the actions or behavior and did not sufficiently intervene.
+- The employer knows about the actions or behavior and did not sufficiently intervene

 Another hot topic as of late is workplace bullying, which also fits under the hostile work environment umbrella.
 About 37 percent of adult American employees are said to have experienced some type of bullying at work and 80 percent of that bullying is legal.